The Ultimate Back to College Buying Guide

 For pants, pack the usual suspects: jeans, sweatpants and/or khakis.
 If you’re giving a presentation in a business program, or plan on attending a formal event at your college, throw in a pair of dress pants.

 For shorts, you only need one or two pairs, as the academic year coincides with the colder months.
 Check out Unbound Merino’s new Essential Shorts, which are wrinkle-resistance and water repellant to keep you looking awesome.

 Formal events abound in a college semester.
 Even if you aren’t headed somewhere classy, it’s still wise to have a few button-down options in your wardrobe: for dates, special occasions, presentations, and just as an alternative to the daily casual wear.
-Luckily, in addition to stylish and comfortable merino wool t-shirts, Unbound Merino now offers a Classic Button-Down that’s light and breathable.
+Luckily, in addition to stylish and comfortable merino wool t-shirts, Unbound Merino now offers a Classic Button-Up that’s light and breathable.
 It’s also resistant to wrinkles, so even if it goes straight from your suitcase to your body, it’ll look fantastic.